McGliebs/projectinvoice/README.md

 Type an extra amount in the small **XP** box to add it to the taxes.
 It applies to all three formats and is included in each block's **Valor Total**.
 Leave it empty to show the total only.

+### Exporting to SIGAV

+Once the result is generated, **⇥ Copy for SIGAV** copies the rows already in the billing-table format (Tipo de Custo · Descrição · Qtd · Valor), ready to paste.
+Applies to GDS/ETKT air tickets.

 ### Tips